SELPA Resource Lead Agency SystemThe Special Education Local Plan Area (SELPA) Resource Leads are part of the California Statewide System of Support.

-The CDE will conduct two SELPA Leads webinars (PDF) to provide an overview of the RFA and offer potential applicants an opportunity to ask clarifying questions.
-One webinar will be for the SELPA Systems Improvement Leads and one will be for the SELPA Content Leads.
+The CDE conducted two SELPA Leads webinars – one for the SELPA Systems Improvement Leads and one for the SELPA Content Leads – to provide an overview of the RFA and offer potential applicants an opportunity to ask clarifying questions.

 The SELPA Systems Improvement Leads webinar (held on September 21, 2018) was intended to provide an overview of the RFA, and offer potential Systems Improvement Leads applicants an opportunity to ask clarifying questions.
 A video of this webinar can viewed at: